 - Select whether to manage your Services Director (and vTM instances) using DNS hostnames or IP addresses.
 The option you choose depends on your deployment environment. - Establish your licenses.
 This includes the Services Director License, plus any additional Resource Licenses (for bandwidth and analytics).
-These are required to complete the setup of the Services Director. - (AWS only) Specify your AWS credentials, where an IAM role has not been defined. - Define a master password.
+These are required to complete the setup of the Services Director. - Define a master password.
 This password is used to encrypt the administration passwords of all Virtual Traffic Managers (vTMs).